KJeynesCupper/mobileRNA/README.md

 **Below is a quick-start guide to the identification of mobile sRNAs in a chimeric system** <br>
-To undertake sRNAseq analysis for treatment vs control, please see vignettes.

 *Look-out for Version 2 which accommodates mRNA movement*
 <br>

 Author
 --------